 With expats from all over the world, Nairobi offers all types of cuisine.
 Fine-dining restaurants, bustling markets and small local eateries provide interesting dishes to suit any palate or budget.
 Some of the major multinational food chains can be found here, along with restaurants serving up authentic Kenyan fare.
 Coffee houses are also becoming increasingly popular.

 Many new shopping malls have appeared in Nairobi in recent years, and some older ones have had upgrades to serve the growing middle-class and expat communities.

-Multiple independent arts and crafts businesses offer an excellent selection of goods and buying from local artists is a good way to support the local economy.
+Multiple independent arts and crafts businesses offer an excellent selection of goods, and buying from local artists is a good way to support the Kenyan economy.
 Local craft markets, such as the Maasai Market and Kariokor Market, offer an excellent choice of handmade items such as clothes, art, jewellery and footwear.
-Some of these areas are touristy, so be aware of potentially over-priced items.
+Some of these areas are touristy, so be aware of potentially overpriced items.

 Nairobi has numerous large supermarket chains and gourmet food shops, though don't overlook local produce markets for the best deals on fresh fruit and vegetables bought directly from farmers.

 Nightlife and entertainment in Nairobi

 There is always something new on the nightlife scene in Nairobi.
 Every neighbourhood has a local establishment or bar where people meet socially or for business, so regardless of where expats live in Nairobi, they won’t have to travel far to find a suitable watering hole.